-To study and manage water, the Watershed Atlas of India provides a systematic picture of river basins in the form of watershed maps.
-In the image below, you can see the various shapes water takes on land before it becomes a river.
-Rainfall from the mountain overflows down into what we call ‘catchments’.
+To study and manage water, the Watershed Atlas of India provides a systematic picture of the river basins in the form of watershed maps.
+Water takes various shapes on land before it becomes a river.
+Rainfall from the mountain overflows down into what are called ‘catchments’.
 A group of these catchments form ‘sub-watersheds’.
-A group of sub-watersheds forms a ‘watershed’ and a group of watersheds form a ‘basin’.
+A group of sub-watersheds forms a ‘watershed’ and a group of watersheds forms a ‘basin’.

-In Watershed Atlas of India, the entire river systems of the country have been divided into 6 Water Resources Region, which has been further divided into 35 basins and 112 catchments.
+In the Watershed Atlas of India, entire river systems of the country have been divided into six Water Resources Regions, which has been further divided into 35 basins and 112 catchments.
 These catchments have been further divided into 500 sub-catchments and 3237 watersheds.
 Basins, catchments, and watersheds are hydrological units that provide a system boundary for analysis.
-Analysis like computation of water balance parameters helps in the implementation of water management schemes.
+Analysis such as the computation of water balance parameters helps in the implementation of water management schemes.

 The Central Pollution Control Board of India (CPCB) collaborates with State Pollution Control Boards (SPCBs) concerned with the river basin.
-In the case of Krishna river, it is the pollution control boards of the states of Maharashtra, Karnataka and Andhra Pradesh.
+In the case of Krishna river, it is the pollution control boards of the states of Maharashtra, Karnataka and Andhra Pradesh that are involved together.
 Since some of the water goes underground, known as groundwater, two kinds of monitoring are done – surface water monitoring and groundwater monitoring.
-In the country, surface water monitoring is done on a monthly or quarterly basis and on half yearly basis in case of groundwater.
+In India, surface water monitoring is done on a monthly or quarterly basis and on half yearly basis in the case of groundwater.
 The monitoring network in the country covers 445 Rivers, 154 Lakes, 12 Tanks, 78 Ponds, 41 Creeks/Seawater, 25 Canals, 45 Drains, 10 Water Treatment Plant (Raw Water) and 807 Wells.
 Among the 2500 stations, 1275 are on rivers, 190 on lakes, 45 on drains, 41 on canals, 12 on tanks, 41 on creeks/seawater, 79 on ponds, 10 Water Treatment Plant (Raw Water) and 807 are groundwater stations.

 Other than BOD, there are other important parameters such as Dissolved Oxygen (DO) and Coliform levels.
 Following are results from the water quality monitoring stations in Maharashtra.
 Drinking water should have Total Coliforms (TC) to be 50 MPN/100 ml or less and DO to be 6 mg/l or more.
 The graphs show unevenness in this regard.
 The DO is hanging low from 6 mg/l and TC is seen shooting way higher than 50 MPN/100 ml.